carbonblack/carbon-black-cloud-sdk-python/docs/devices.rst

 ++++++++++

-A device that has been *quarantined* has its outbound traffic limited, and all inbound traffic to it stopped, except for communication ith the Carbon Black Cloud back end.
-This would be used on any device determined to be interacting badly.
+A device that has been *quarantined* has its outbound traffic limited, and all inbound traffic to it stopped, except for communication with the Carbon Black Cloud back end.
+This would be used on any device determined to be interacting maliciously.

 Setting quarantine on a single device::